-Making gluten-free cookies without grains, nuts, butter, and sugar took quite some time to perfect.
-While I typically use almond flour to make cookies here, I use coconut flour –a very dense flour that is highly absorbent and soaks up tons of liquid and fat.
-In my experience, coconut flour yields fantastic muffins, cakes, and baked goods.
-This is the first time that I have developed a gluten-free cookie recipe using coconut flour.
+This is a very dense flour that is highly absorbent and soaks up tons of liquid and fat.
+In my experience, coconut flour yields fantastic muffins, cakes, as well as other fluffy baked goods.
+I also have this nut-free Pumpkin Chocolate Chip Cookie recipe made with coconut flour.

 Nut Free Chocolate Hamantaschen